Another in the series of the Cloud PBX technical training available on Skype Academy.

 You need to meet all the requirements

 - Your existing Lync / SfB server deployment must have a SfB Edge server role deployed for external connectivity and federation enabled.
-(Not sure on the requirement for a SfB 2015 edge as i believe 2013 edge is supported for hybrid as mentioned here)

 - Front end and mediation servers can be Lync Server 2013 or SfB Server 2015